openvinotoolkit/openvino_tensorflow/docs/USAGE.md

 ## Environment Variables

+**OPENVINO_TF_CONVERT_VARIABLES_TO_CONSTANTS**

+This variable is enabled by default, and it freezes variables from TensorFlow's ReadVariableOp as constants during the graph translation phase.
+Highly recommended to keep it enabled to ensure optimal inference latencies on eagerly executed models.
+Disable it when model weights are modified after loading the model for inference.

 **OPENVINO_TF_DISABLE_DEASSIGN_CLUSTERS:**
 After clusters are formed, some of the clusters may still fall back to native TensorFlow (e.g a cluster is too small, some conditions are not supported by the target device).
 If this variable is set, clusters will not be dropped and forced to run on OpenVINO™ backend.
 This may reduce the performance gain or may lead the execution to crash in some cases.